 Akbar’s marriage in 1562 to Harka Bai of Jaipur brought Rajput blood into the dynasty itself, to forge an even stronger link.
 Akbar’s Fatehpur Sikri, a far cry from the Muslim concepts of order and symmetry, is a fine example of the coming together of the two styles.
 Flouting the Muslim tradition which precludes the depiction of life (as outlined in the Hadith, a compilation of the sayings of the Prophet).
 Jodha Bai’s private apartments at Fatehpur Sikri were apparently painted with frescoes containing figures, of which little remains now.
 Also, Akbar’s hunting lodge at Bairat, in Alwar District, is ornately painted with human figures, birds, animals and even Hindu deities and mythological representations.
 It was Akbar who understood better than anyone else that if the interaction were to work it would have to be generously reciprocal.
 If he were to harness the skills of his Hindu subjects (which formed the majority), he could not forbid the spontaneous outflow of their imagery and reference symbols.
 (Only a liberal, enlightened Muslim monarch could have commissioned the Ramayana and Mahabharata in Persian.)
 In his far-sighted recognition of this fact lay the magnetism which drew anyone of significance to his court.

 Shah Jahan, the next great Mughal builder, continued the Rajasthani bias: both his mother and his grandmother had been Rajput princesses.
 When Aurangzeb reversed the established religious tolerance of the Mughals, his move had far-reaching effects in the field of art.
 It can be argued that this was not, in fact, what Aurangzeb had intended.
-The letter which he dictated from his death-bed is full of repentance.
+The letter that he dictated from his deathbed is full of repentance.
 He had contrived to become sovereign by murder, and by having his brothers arrested.
 To alleviate these crimes perhaps he felt compelled to take refuge in orthodox religion, threatening Hindu conversions by the sword.
 Labour left the fields, the looms of industry were abandoned and the doors of the royal ateliers were bolted.
 The artists surged out, to colour the palettes of the neighbouring courts.
 The traditions which had once contributed to Akbar’s ateliers now returned enriched with Mughal-Persian influences.

 While most other schools of painting in Rajasthan have restricted themselves to miniatures on paper, ivory and wood (with the exception of some frescoes on palaces and temples), the Shekhatvati paintings are on quite another scale.
 Here the miniature paintings grow from the diminutive, almost as if they had flown into the streets and stretched themselves to life size.
 Royal elephants bedecked in regalia, splendid horses and camels parade with superbly attired persons in a pageantry that record an era now left behind.